odtp-org/odtp-manuals/docs/components/develop.md

 Files and Folders that need to get modified:

-- `app`: contains `app.sh` and additional configuration for it: this script will run your tool.
+- `app`: contains `app.sh` and additional configuration for it: this script will checkout and run your tool.
 It will get started by the `startup.sh` that is part of the `odtp-component-client` and serves as an entrypoint for the Dockerfile.
 - `Dockerfile`: check whether you need additional installations for your tool to run and add this to the Dockerfile: you may also use `requirements.txt` in case your tool is in python
 - `odtp.yml`: this will contain the metadata for your component
 - `.env.dist`: includes the environment variables that your component needs and that are also specified in `odtp.yml`